-Relapse is a significant problem for both men and women who suffer from addiction to substances like benzos, alcohol, and methamphetamine.
+Women and relapse is a significant problem for women who suffer from addiction to substances like benzos, alcohol, and methamphetamine.
 However, many experts report that women typically relapse more often than men and, when they do, experience symptoms that are more severe and painful.

 Is this true or is it an exaggeration of a few studies?
 In this exhaustive article, you will learn whether or not women truly relapse more than men and the differences between relapses.
 You’ll then understand why women have higher relapse rates, if they do, and what can be done about this issue.
 This information can help you or someone you love recover from this danger.